Microb-vn/pyEasyMountFolders/README.md

 # How to install

 - **copy the** contents of this **repository** to your local disk drive - preferably into your personal folder.\
-*To prevent file and folder access issues, It is highly recommended to use your personal folder to prevent file and folder access issues while running this script.*\
+*It is highly recommended to use your personal folder to prevent file and folder access issues while running this script.*\
 Note that the repository contains some hidden folders.
-You may need to (temporarely) enable the "view hidden files" option in your file explorer.
+You may need to (temporarily) enable the "view hidden files" option in your file explorer.
-- make sure the **main script** (file \<your copy location\>/.py/EasyMountFolders.py) **is marked as exectuable**.
+- make sure the **main script** (file \<your copy location\>/.py/EasyMountFolders.py) **is marked as executable**.
 If you'r not sure if this file is currently marked as executable, execute the following command:

 ```bash
 chmod +x <your copy location>/.py/EasyMountFolders.py